 If you're not quite ready to give up one technology for the other, then you'll be pleased to note that most AirPlay speakers will also offer Bluetooth, so you won't miss out on any functionality and it means you can use them with non-iOS source devices too.

-While the Apple HomePod above comes with all the company's signature technologies, if you want top quality sound from an AirPlay 2 speaker – and have the budget to stretch – you'll want to be looking at the Naim Mu-so Qb 2nd Generation.
+While the Apple HomePod Mini (below) comes with all the company's signature technologies, if you want top quality sound from an AirPlay 2 speaker – and have the budget to stretch – it is well worth looking at the Naim Mu-so Qb 2nd Generation.

 Capable of hi-res playback up to 24-bit/384kHz, the new Qb betters its predecessors performance with even greater clarity, precision timing and stunning dynamic range.
-We love it so much we named it our wireless speakers Product of the Year for 2019.
+We loved it so much we named it our wireless speakers Product of the Year for 2019 and 2020.

 Read the full review: Naim Mu-so Qb 2nd Generation

-Audio Pro currently makes some of the best wireless speakers on the market and the Addon C10 is another impressive Award-winning model.
+Audio Pro currently makes some of the best wireless speakers on the market and the Addon C10 is another impressive Award-winning model – even if it has been superseded by the MkII above.
 Connectivity is among the most thorough you can expect at the money, with AirPlay joined by the option of wi-fi and Bluetooth, plus aux and RCA inputs.
 It has all the major music streaming services, including Spotify, Tidal and Qobuz.